Radiation therapy for testicular cancer

 Having radiation therapy

 Treatment is carefully planned to ensure that any remaining cancer cells are destroyed while causing the least possible harm to normal tissue.
 During a radiation therapy session, you will lie under a machine called a linear accelerator.
-The radiation is directed at lymph glands in the back of the abdomen or in the pelvis.
+The radiation is directed at the cancerous lymph nodes.
 The unaffected testicle may be covered with a lead barrier to help preserve your fertility.

 For more on this, see Radiation therapy.